World riddle: View of Haeckel

 Ernst Haeckel viewed the World Riddle as a dual-question of the form, "What is the nature of the physical universe and what is the nature of human thinking?" which he explained, in a lecture in 1892, would have a single answer since humans and the universe were contained within one system, a mono-system:

-The "exacting" Berlin physiologist [du Bois-Reymond] shut this knowledge out from his mind, and, with a short-sightedness almost inconceivable, placed this special neurological question alongside of the one great "world-riddle", the fundamental question of substance, the general question of the connection between matter and energy.
+The "exacting" Berlin physiologist [du Bois-Reymond] shut this knowledge out from his mind, and with a short-sightedness almost inconceivable statement, placed this special neurological question alongside of the one great "world-riddle", the fundamental question of substance, the general question of the connection between matter and energy.
 As I long ago pointed out, these two great questions are not two separate "world-riddles".
 The neurological problem of consciousness is only a special case of the all-comprehending cosmological problem, the question of substance.
 "If we understood the nature of matter and energy, we should also understand how the substance underlying them can under certain conditions feel, desire, and think."
 Consciousness, like feeling and willing, among the higher animals is a mechanical work of the ganglion-cells, and as such must be carried back to chemical and physical events in the plasma of these.